sam-falvo/remex/README.md

 This core is given the preliminary KCP part number: KCP53005.

+This core is named after the flight feathers on a bird's wing.

 ## Introduction

 Porting the Kestrel-3 to the icoBoard Gamma FPGA board,